Galser/tfe-delorean-gcp-demo/README.md

 TFE Active-Active aka DeLorean GCP test installation in production mode with external servics behind load-balancer with a valid certificate from Let's Encrypt

 # Purpose
-This repo contains all the code and instructions on how to install a TFE (Prod) version 4 Active-Active (codename : DeLorean) with a Valid Certificate in an Googlce Cloud Computing Environment
+This repo contains all the code and instructions on how to install a TFE (Prod) version 4 Active-Active (codename : DeLorean) with a Valid Certificate in an Googlce Cloud Computing Environment.

+> Note : in present moment only 2-nodes setups are supported, it's not a limitation of the module - you can defiend whatever numebr you want, but our code is not up to realy multi-multi modes setup yet.

 # Requirements
 This repository assumes general knowledge about Terraform and Terrafrom CLI v0.13+ , if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
 We also going to use GCP as our infrastructure provider, DNS service of CloudFlare and SSL Certificates from LetsEncrypt.